GoogleCloudPlatform/gce-automated-ad-join/ad-joining/README.md

 If you run the app locally, you will need to pass the following, additional environment variables to simulate a Cloud Run environment:

 * `GOOGLE_APPLICATION_CREDENTIALS` (required for testing): Path to a service account key of a service account that permits the app to interact with Compute Engine.
-Only required for local testing - when deployed to Cloud Run, the identity of the service account associated with the app will be used instead.

 ## Supporting a custom OU structure

 By default, the app places computer accounts into the organizational unit `CN=<project_id>,<PROJECTS_DN>`.
-To support a custom OU structure, you can configure the app so that VMs can specify the OU path their corresponding computer account should be placed in.
+To support a custom OU structure, you can configure the app so that VMs can specify the OU their corresponding computer account should be placed in.
 To enable the _custom OU_ feature, you must specify an additional environment variable when deploying the app:

-* `CUSTOM_OU_ROOT_DN`: Distinguished name of an OU that serve as root OU.
+* `CUSTOM_OU_ROOT_DN`: Distinguished name of an OU that serves as root OU.

-When enable the _custom OU_ feature, you must add a metadata key `target_ou` (case insensitive) to each VM instances that you cant to join to Active Directory.
-The computer account will then be placed in the organizational unit `CN=<project_id>,<target_ou>`.
+When enable the _custom OU_ feature, you must add a metadata key `target_ou` (case insensitive) to each VM instances that you join to Active Directory.
+The computer account is then be placed in the organizational unit `CN=<project_id>,<target_ou>`.
 VM instances that lack a `target_ou` metadata key will not be joined to Active Directory.

-The `target_ou` cannot be updated once a VM instance has been joined to Active Directory.
-If you specified the wrong OU, do the following:
+The OU cannot be updated once a VM instance has been joined to Active Directory.
+If you specified the wrong `target_ou` value, do the following:
 * Manually move the computer object to the new OU.
-You can also update the VM metadata for future reference, but the metadata will not be inspected after the computer has already been created.
+* Optionally, update the VM metadata for future reference.
+The metadata will not be inspected after the computer has already been created.
-* If necessary, move the groups to the new OU.
+* If necessary, move the computer group to the new OU.
 * If you created a managed instance group (MIG) with the wrong `target_ou` value, create a new instance template, update the MIG, and then manually delete the old group in AD.